1eam/Least_Common_Multiple_Calculator/Readme.md

-# LCM Calculator
+# LCM Calculator v1
 ## _*The Last API Ever, to find the LCM of a range of numbers*_

 <img src="https://3.bp.blogspot.com/-oGZMRz-z0Ho/WJAuvFCLv5I/AAAAAAAAEiU/9-o6cIouVoMIE7ISZH8wmMHKue-GsnTbQCLcB/s400/lcm2.PNG" alt="drawing" width="200"/>

-_...starting from 1_

 ## About Application
-Finds the smallest number that can be divided by a sequential set of numbers:
+Finds the smallest number that can be divided by a sequential set of numbers from 1 till a given range

 Example: 1,2,3,4,5 = 60

 60 is the smallest number that can be divided by each of the numbers from 1 to 5 without any remainder.

+_This program is intended to extend another application.
+For instance as (micro)service to your existing project_

 ## Usage
     #Instructions: